Naalu/ds-senior-capstone-projects-website/deliverables/Implementation.md

 Provide a short paragraph that describes your system.
 This paragraph should contain the value proposition and a description of the main features of the software.
 At the end of the introduction, include a link to your project on GitHub.

+### Description
+Northern Arizona University Department of Mathematics & Statistics Research Showcase is dedicated to developing a web-based platform for Northern Arizona University's Department of Mathematics & Statistics.
+This platform aims to organize, archive, and showcase student research, particularly senior capstone projects, with potential expansions for additional research and other departments.

+### Value Proposistion:
+For students, faculty, and external evaluators who need a reliable and structured platform to manage and discover research, the Mathematics & Statistics Research Showcase is a web-based academic repository that streamlines research submission, display, and discovery.

+### Core Features (MVP)
+✔ **Faculty-Driven Research Submission** – Faculty can submit student research with metadata (title, author, category, faculty advisor) and file uploads (PDF, PPT, images).

+✔ ******Admin Review & Approval** – Admins can approve, reject, or request revisions before projects are published.

+✔ **Advanced Search & Filtering** – Users can search by title, research category, faculty advisor, or keywords to find relevant projects.

+✔ **Public Research Repository** – Approved projects are accessible to students, faculty, and external audiences.

+✔ **Secure Role-Based Access Control** – Only faculty and admins can submit, review, and manage projects.

+✔ **Efficient Research Management** – Admins manage research projects, user roles, and system settings through an intuitive Django Admin Panel.

 Grading criteria (1 point): This section will be evaluated in terms of correctness, completeness, thoroughness, consistency, coherence, and adequate use of language.
 The description should be consistent with the current state of the project.
 You should include the link to GitHub.

 ## Requirements